apiaryio/curl-trace-parser/README.md

 - Request and response is delimited by CR+LF
 - Both Request and Response are terminated by an extra trailing LF

+Note: This is little bit tricky because HTTP RFC does not have declared delimiter for Request and Response, for obvious reasons.

 ## Output format reverse parser

 ```javascript